Déjame Entrar En Ti

-Déjame Entrar En Ti is the tenth studio album by Dominican singer Frank Reyes.
+Déjame Entrar En Ti (Let Me Enter You) is the tenth studio album by Dominican singer Frank Reyes.
 It was released on July 30, 2002, by J & N Records and JVN Musical Inc. The album became a huge success as nine of the eleven tracks became huge hits with each of them having their own music videos.
 One of the singles, "Nada De Nada", peaked at number 10 on the Billboard Tropical Airplay chart.
 Two music videos were made for the single.